pdoehle/swc-notes/ecology_r_man_vis.md

 ## Installing `tidyverse` and Downloading Data

-* If you were not with us last time, or if you have not created a `data` folder, make sure you have a project with a folder called `data`.
+* Start a new project and create a folder called `data`.

 * Download the data.